TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Background

 \textbf{2) Rule Semantic.} An IoT device can be a \textit{sensor}, an \textit{actuator}, or both.
 A sensor measures and reports external information, e.g., a motion detector.
 An actuator executes device commands and manipulates corresponding attributes, e.g., a switch.
 By abstracting devices, the IoT platform provides a set of abstract \textit{events}, \textit{states}, and \textit{commands} for users to customize TAP rules as follows:

-\begin{itemize} \item \textbf{Trigger}: it can be defined by an event (an instantaneous input signal, e.g., motion is detected) or a state change (a Boolean constraint on attributes becomes true, e.g., $temperature > 20\text{\textcelsius}$). \item \textbf{Condition}: it is a Boolean constraint defined on one or more states, and all of them must be evaluated to be true for rule executions. \item \textbf{Action}: two types of action (\textit{instantaneous} and \textit{sustained}) are both completed within a one-time step and have beed widely studied.
-While the former does not change attributes, e.g., ``send a notification'', the later changes attributes via actuators, e.g., ``turn on the light''.
+\begin{itemize} \item \textbf{Trigger}: it can be defined by an event (an instantaneous input signal, e.g., motion is detected) or a state change (a Boolean constraint on attributes becomes true, e.g., $temperature > 20\text{\textcelsius}$). \item \textbf{Condition}: it is a Boolean constraint defined on one or more states, and it must be evaluated to be true when rules are executed. \item \textbf{Action}: two types of action (\textit{instantaneous} and \textit{sustained}) are both completed immediately and have been widely studied.
+While the former does not change attributes, e.g., ``send a notification'', the latter changes attributes via an actuator, e.g., ``turn on the light''.
 Additionally, there is a third and common type of actions, which is \textit{extended} in time \cite{huang2015supporting}.
 We call them \textbf{\textit{extended actions}}.
-An extended action usually switches the state of a device into ``doing something'' (e.g., opening, brewing) and needs to take a while (varying from seconds to hours) to complete.
+An extended action usually switches the state of a device into ``doing something'' (e.g., opening, brewing) and requires a while (varying from seconds to hours) to complete.
 Finally, the state of the device switches to its original or another state.
 Examples of extended actions include ``uploading videos'' and ``turn on fan for 15 minutes''.

 \end{itemize}